Are Piano Lessons Worth It for Adults?

 Learning the piano is difficult as an adult simply because you’re an adult.
 Your brain does not have the same plasticity it once had, you may not have time, and you probably don’t have the same energy that you did back when you were in high school, college, or grad school.
 Furthermore, piano just isn’t as important for an adult, at least when compared with bills, your child’s school tuition, and work.

 The point is that you should not get frustrated.
 You cannot learn as quickly as you might have when you were a kid, but you have a better understanding of the core concepts of the piano, can organize your life, and ask good questions about the piano.
 You have also come to grips with the power of discipline and motivation - if you have both of those attributes, you won’t have a problem learning how to play the piano.
+The piano, like the violin, takes time to master.
+This is normal, and you should enjoy the process.

 We should also mention that adults have a self-awareness that children are not burdened with.
 You may have spent your adult years listening to Horowitz on YouTube, and if that’s the case, of course you will run the risk of holding yourself to an absurd standard.